minprog/cs50x-1718-1819/support/01 Fahrenheit/Fahrenheit.md

 ### Printing
 Know that `printf` can be used to specify how many places after the decimal point you wish to display to the user.
-For example, assuming you’ve written the following program in a file called `truncate.c`:
+For example, assuming you've written the following program in a file called `truncate.c`:

     #include <stdio.h>